 It's a historical story where the characters were actually real people once.
 There is a lot more plot than romance, but if you're concerned about that, don't worry.
 I thought that I would get bored because of the lack of romance, but I got so invested in the characters and the plot that I didn't care in the end, and when the romance did finally come, it felt more impactful and well-earned.
 Basically you play as this girl called Chizuru in 1800s Japan who goes out to find her father but instead runs into a lot of hot samurai men.

-I've only actually played the original English PSP version, which got remade in 2017 for the Vita and Steam.
+I've only actually played the original English PSP version, and a Japan-exclusive fan-disc I enjoyed but could barely understand.
+The original game got remade for the Vita and Steam in 2017.
 The remake is split into two parts (making it more expensive) but has around twelve love interests (compared to the original six), more romance and improvements on the original routes, including scenes from the fan-disc added in.
 The first game, Kyoto Winds, covers what was the common route of the older game, whereas Edo Blossoms covers the bits after that.
 If you buy the PS3, 3DS or iOS versions of the game, you're just getting the original version and not the remake.
 The PSP has two Hakuoki games in English, the actual original story, called "Hakuoki: Demon of the Fleeting Blossom" and another one which is just a fighting game which is apparently really bad and doesn't really have many visual novel bits.
 If you're new to the game, I'd just get the remake if I were you because you get so much more.
 If you're not sure about the story, there's an anime of it that you can watch to check it out beforehand.
 But this game is super awesome and you actually kind of learn a bit about Japanese history from it, so it's technically educational....

 Code: Realize: Guardian of Rebirth

-If you have a PS4, congratulations, you can play this game!
-The only other place you can find it on is the Vita.
+This game was originally a Vita exclusive, but then in came to the PS4, and soon it'll be on the Nintendo Switch as well.
 Code: Realize is a very plot heavy game, but luckily there's a lot of cute romancey bits in it to balance it out.
 This game was so popular that they made two sequels to it, both of which are available in English.
 It's set in a steampunk version of London, except it's hard to believe it at times because the translators made everybody speak like Americans.
 You play as Cardia, this girl who poisons everything she touches.
 Life's pretty boring for her until she meets a lot of very hot men and ends up getting caught up in a lot of things that I can't talk about because of spoilers.
 There's also an anime for this one two, I've never seen it but from the looks of it the animation looks really bad.
 This was my first Vita game so it's quite special for me.
 I really did enjoy this one.
 There are also two sequels (One just came out and was one of the last physical Vita releases!), I've only played one of them, Future Blessings, and it was really awesome too, and had so much fluffiness in it!
 If you like strong willed MCs with personality and cute love interests, you're probably gonna enjoy this game.
+I know that the Switch is getting an English version of this game, but I don't know if the sequels will come over too.
+If you can't play the game though, there's also an anime that follows the main plot.
+It's probably on Crunchyroll.

 Vita Version Purchase PS4 Version Purchase